Matt Prior at Autocropley has wondered if cars are becoming less practical. I have another question…

 Put another way, being able to sit with both elbows at rest is one of the rather lovely aspects of sitting in the back of car.
 It makes one feel at ease and almost ministerial if the car is spacious enough.
 The centre arm-rest also allows you to brace yourself during cornering.
 That makes for a less tiring journey.

-The photo above shows that Mitsubishi though about this and felt a rear-centre armrest would be a necessary courtesy.
+The photo above shows that Mitsubishi thought about this and felt a rear-centre armrest would be a necessary courtesy.
 In contrast, many similarly sized cars in the same period have abandoned them.
 The Opel Astra saloon didn’t have one in its last iteration or second last, which is perplexing as it’s otherwise a very fine compact saloon.

 Over at Alfa Romeo, you can get a Giulia without the feature.
 Some say it’s available but I’ve yet to see an example with one fitted.
 It’s pretty much the same for all lower-medium cars though there might be a few exceptions I have not had a chance to look at yet.